neurodata/neurodata.io/content/guides/analyze.md

 ### Analysis pipelines

 Our analysis pipelines are under active development.
-We are currently working on guides for cell detections and registration.
+Please take a look at our list of maintained [tools]([url('/content/pages/tools.html')]).
+We are currently working on guides for cell detections and registration pipelines.
 If there's anything else you would like to see, please let us know.